-Paul MacLeod will release Gauge, his fourth solo record, in the spring of 2011.
+Paul MacLeod releases Gauge, his fourth solo record, in the spring of 2011.

-For fans of MacLeod, this will be the closest they can get to the singer-songwriter’s captivating live show.
-When the songs and musicianship are as strong as his, recording can become an almost spontaneous effort.
+This is the closest his fans will get to taking home the singer-songwriter’s captivating live show.
+With songs and musicianship as strong as MacLeod’s, recording becomes an almost spontaneous effort.
 Gauge was recorded in two short days.
-And with so few takes to compile an entire album, the humanity of MacLeod’s songs has managed to stay intact – the sparkle of notes played fresh, the tongue in cheek sneer of one song, or the lump in the throat of another.
+And with so few takes to compile an entire album, the humanity of his songs has managed to stay intact – the sparkle of notes played fresh, the tongue in cheek sneer of one song, or the lump in the throat of another.

-Like in his live shows, it’s hard not to get pulled into the recording.
-The cheeky opener, Be My Girl is a fingerpickin’ rag inspired by a previous collaboration with Canadian blues man Shawn Kellerman.
+It’s hard not to get pulled right into the recording.
+The cheeky opener, Be My Girl, is a finger-picked rag inspired by his collaboration with Canadian blues man Shawn Kellerman.
 It’s sort of a Hoyt-Axton-meets-Randy-Newman kind of song, and MacLeod plays it as such: impeccably, with a grin on his face, and his foot tapping.
 On the flipside, both Stop and The Trickster’s universally recognizable pain and dysfunction will give even the most passive listeners pause… if only to let their hearts break just a little.

 When he’s home, he holds two residencies: The Boathouse in Kitchener, and Jimmy Jazz in Guelph – the latter entering its 15th year as a Monday night Guelph institution.